Kubekk/louply_docs/User_Guide.md

 **Example:**

-!!!primary Input
+!!!primary Your Input:
-User: Can you find me the project deadline from our Confluence documentation?
+Can you find me the project deadline from our Confluence documentation?
 !!!

-!!!success Answer
+!!!success Louply AI Assistant Response:
 Louply AI Assistant: The project deadline is on May 25th, 2023.

 Read more: https://yourcompany.atlassian.net/wiki/spaces/Project/pages/123456/Project+Deadlines